jokull/blog/src/_posts/sql-diff-migrations/post.md

 await $`rm -rf migrations/*`.quiet();
 ```

+Drizzle-to-Atlas Gotcha: For some reason the `DEFAULT`'s' for many created/modified timestamps were
+`strftime ('%s', 'now')` with a space after the function name.
+This resulted in a mysteriour
+zero-effect migration for most of my tables.
+I decided not to dig deeper and just go ahead with the
+migration.
+You might encounter similar cases of hard-to-detect changes.
+Copying and renaming every
+table ended up being a good test drive of Atlas 😅.

 Keep in mind we have three "schemas" to think about here.
 One is the drizzle _declarative schema_
 from which we want to derive everything, written in TypeScript, and allows us to work on new
 features while delaying actual migration steps (I actually consider this the [coolest feature of